mcode/clinical-trial-matching-service-template/README.md

 # Testing

 A validation test is provided to validate the ResearchStudy created via this service.
-Put an example response object in `spec/data/trial_object.json` and this object will be loaded and validated within this test.
-For this test to run, you must:
+Put an example response object in `spec/data/trial_object.json` and this object will be loaded and validated by the test in `spec/validate.spec.ts`.

-1. Have a Java runtime environment installed
+For this test to produce meaningful results, you must have:

-2. [Download a copy of the HL7 validator JAR] (https://storage.googleapis.com/ig-build/org.hl7.fhir.validator.jar) into `spec/data/org.hl7.fhir.validator.jar`
+1. Placed appropriate test data in `spec/data/trial_object.json` (the default is an empty object)
-3. Have properly filled out `spec/data/trial_object.json`
+2. Properly implemented `convertToResearchStudy` in `src/researchstudy-mapping.ts`

-4. Have implemented the conversion function in `src/researchstudy-mapping.ts`
+The test will always output any messages from the FHIR validator, even if the result is valid, so you may see warning messages displayed in the test output.